JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 │ 2   │ 2     │ 3.0     │
 ```

-In DataFrames.jl, the `GroupedDataFrame` object that contains a dictionary for efficient key lookups.
+In DataFrames.jl, the `GroupedDataFrame` object supports an efficient key lookup.
 Hence, it performs well when you need to perform lookups repeatedly.

 ### More advanced commands